Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       installed on every compute node when this configuration file is supplied while creating a compute pool.
 Image tags are supported.
 Image names should be fully qualified including any registry server name prefix (unless it exists in Docker Hub and can be omitted).
+If you are referencing a private registry that requires a login, then you must add the credential for the registry in the `docker_registry` property in the credentials file.
 If this property is empty or is not specified, no Docker images are pre-loaded on to compute nodes which will lead to increased task startup latency.
 It is highly recommended not to leave this property empty if possible.
 Note that if you do not specify Docker images to preload, you must specify `allow_run_on_missing_image` as `true` in your job specification for